pablojosecodes/steganography/README.md

 This is a tiny package I coded in a few hours which performs a basic form of steganography predicated on the idea of Least Significant Bit encoding.

+## Usage
+There are 2 ways to use this tool, although I sincerely doubt there is much practical application of steganography in *most* people's daily lives, outside of a fun party trick.

+The methods:
+1. I put together a package on PyPi, available here.
+2. Clone this repository and use the command line tool.
+Instructions for the flags and commands will be available at the bottom of this readme

 ## Least Signifant Bit Encoding

 To understand LSB encoding, we first must understand how images on digital screens work.